readchina/ReadActor/README.md

 Python: `>=3.8`

-Also you need to upgrade pandas by using the command:
+You might need to upgrade pip by using the command:

-`python -m pip install --upgrade pip pandas`
+`python -m pip install --upgrade pip`

 ## Installation